-Rainwater fittings Repair category: 2 Notes: Older style downpipes were noted fitted to the property with rusting and flaking paintwork observed.
+Rainwater fittings Repair category: Notes: Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.